pitt-cdm/2019spring/plans/lesson-05.md

 ```

 Not only will that sync to GitHub, it'll also know which files you want to sync using Git Large File Storage, and make the transfer accordingly!

+One way to think of this process is as a little pass-through window at a restaurant counter.
+You load up items onto the tray with "add", stick a label on them with "commit", and keep doing that until you're ready to push the tray through the window and out into the world.

 ## 5. Share and Enjoy (15 min)